Kick Bad Guys Out! Conditionally Activated Anomaly Detection in Federated Learning with Zero-Knowledge Proof Verification: Evaluations

-To assess the efficiency of the cross-round check in detecting attacks, we set the attack probability to 40\% for each FL iteration, where 10 out of the 10 clients are malicious when the attack happens.
+\textbf{Exp 2: Impact of the similarity threshold.} We evaluate the impact of the similarity threshold $\gamma$ in the cross-round check with 10 clients in each FL round, where 4 of them are malicious.
 Ideally, the cross-round check should confirm the absence or presence of an attack accurately.

-\textbf{Exp 2: Impact of the similarity threshold.} We evaluate the impact of the cosine similarity threshold $\gamma$ in the cross-round check by setting $\gamma$ to 0.5, 0.6, 0.7, 0.8, and 0.9.
-According to Algorithm~\ref{algo: cross_round}, a cosine score lower than $\gamma$ shows lower similarities between the local models and their reference models, indicating the potential occurrence of an attack.
-As in Figure~\ref{fig:phase1_similarity_bound}, the cross-round detection success rate is close to 100\% in the case of the Byzantine attack.
-Further, when the cosine similarity threshold $\gamma$ is set to 0.5, the performance is good in all cases, with at least 93\% cross-round detection success rate.
+We evaluate the impact of the cosine similarity threshold $\gamma$ in the cross-round check by setting $\gamma$ to 0.5, 0.6, 0.7, 0.8, and 0.9.
+According to Algorithm~\ref{algo:cross_round}, a cosine score lower than $\gamma$ shows lower similarities between the local models and their reference models, indicating the potential occurrence of an attack.
+As described in~\cref{fig:phase1_similarity_bound}, the cross-round detection success rate is close to 100\% in the case of Byzantine attacks.
+We observe that, when the cosine similarity threshold $\gamma$ is set to 0.5, the performance is satisfactory in all cases, with at least 93\% cross-round detection success rate.